 *This rate is exclusive of surcharge and cess.
 If we include the percentages of surcharge and cess also, then the effective rate of DDT would be 20.56%.

-The DDT must be paid to the government under 14 days of the dividend declaration, distribution, or the payment; whichever is earliest.
+The DDT must be paid to the government within 14 days of the dividend declaration, distribution, or payment; whichever is earliest.

 If DDT is not paid within the stipulated time period, an interest rate of 1% per month or part thereof starts getting accumulated until the amount is cleared.
 The tax is, however, paid separately, over and above the company’s income tax liability.

-As per the income tax law, it doesn’t provide for any deduction or credit to the firm for paying the DDT Tax.
+As per the income tax law, it doesn’t provide any deduction or credit to the firm for paying the DDT tax.